-To access a boat launch, you can follow the Red Pine Lodge signs to their boat launch, where there is a 10-dollar (CAD) launching fee.
+To access a boat launch, you can follow the Red Pine Lodge signs to their boat launch, where there is a small launching fee.
 The other boat launch is inside the Ivanhoe Lake Provincial Park in the La Baie Campground.
 Here, as well, there will be a launching fee.

 The Mattagami River runs through the heart of Timmins, but don't let that deter you from fishing it.
 Many residents and visitors head down to the river for a quick fish throughout the day.